 There are three different categories of water damage.
 Category one is water that came from a potable water source.
 Some examples of sources for this type of damage are ice-maker lines, dishwasher supply lines, water spigots or an over flowing bath tub.
+Most wet material can be saved drywall, baseboards and the carpet can be cleaned by Mct carpet care a local carpet cleaner we use for our cleaning needs.
 Category two is referred to in our industry as gray water, a non-potable water source.
 For example a fish tank or a sump pump, are sources that have potential contamination and are considered unhealthy.
 Category three would be judged as the worst of the worst, “black water”, which can be very dangerous if not treated right.
 This would be water that has backed up from a sewage collection system or sewage drains.
 Toilet over flow that contains feces is also on that list.
 Categories one and two can evolve to the next class if left untreated.

 Every water loss is unique, but each case will be assigned to one of four classes.
 Classes are determined by the severity of damage.
 Class one would be considered very light damage, as in an unfinished basement or a small room with a small amount of fresh water in the carpet and pad.
 Class two can be recognized as a whole room being affected by water.
 This affects building material such as carpet, pad and subfloor.
 With moisture wicking up the drywall, less than 12 inches.
 Class three can be applied if the water has come from above, having heavy saturation to ceilings, walls, insulation, carpet, pad and subfloor.
 Class four can be classified as the worst amount of damage where specialized equipment needs to be implemented.
 Liquid has passed through different materials and has become trapped or bound between layers, making for a more difficult drying situation.